-Subject to the determination by the Elections Committee, any violation of the above rules can result in temporary or permanent disqualification from contesting elections to the Student Assembly.
+Subject to the determination by the Elections Committee, any violation of this section can result in temporary or permanent disqualification from contesting elections to the Student Assembly.
 It may also result in disciplinary referral to the Judicial Administrator.
 The procedures of reconsideration and review laid down in Article III, Section E will apply in such cases.